SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

 ### In-line Styling

-To apply style in ReactJs we can apply in-line style.
+To apply style in ReactJS we can apply in-line style.
 This has the highest level of CSS precedence as it is evaluated last by the browser, at this stage the component is being styled by a stylesheet, but we can override this.
 To demonstrate this we will alter the text 'Edit src ....' such that it is bold and red.
 A key difference that we can see below is that when applying in-line styling we write camelCased property names, not kebab-cased, like we would in pure HTML applications.

 Go to the App.js file, alter the parent div of your local code to reflect the block below: